Hacking guide

 Using direnv

-of the current shell session will be extended
+If direnv is enabled, the PATH of the current shell session will be extended

 to include the locations of Asterius executables.
 This means it's possible to

-instead of stack exec ahc-link -- ..
+run ahc-link .. instead of stack exec ahc-link -- ...

 Hacking with ghcid

-at the project root directory shall
+an example .ghcid file, so running ghcid at the project root directory shall

 work out of the box.

-Some notes regarding the usage of ghcid
+Some notes regarding the usage of ghcid:

 - Multiple lib targets can be loaded at once, but only one main target